 The objective of this article is to provide a GDPR compliance checklist to allow companies to get started on GDPR compliance.
-It is not a comprehensive guide, but instead is a quick-start guide.
+It is not intended to be a comprehensive guide, rather a quick-start guide.

 GDPR Compliance Preparation Checklist